skip navigation

 • If the host is forced to cancel the meet because fewer than four teams plan to attend (the home team, plus three visiting teams), the teams who were unwilling to attend must pay their full $125 meet fee; the teams that were willing to attend are not required to pay their $125 meet fee; and the host team gets a pro-rated credit (e.g., if five of the other seven teams are assessed a full $125 fee for not coming, the host will get a $60 hosting credit for those five teams, but not for the other two who are not required to pay their meet fees for that event).

-A meet will be held so long as at least four teams are willing to participate.
-If only three teams are available to play in a mini-meet, those teams will play each other in a round-robin for two games each.
-If seven, six or five teams are in attendance, please see Attachment #4 for directions on how to re-format the pairings.
+A meet will be held as long as at least four teams are willing to attend.
+If seven, six, five or four teams are in attendance, please see Attachment #4 for directions on how to re-format the pairings.
+A mini-meet can still be played if only three teams are available; those teams will play each other in a round-robin for two games each.

 Non-Weather Related Cancellations.
 Teams that make schedule changes after the League schedule has been circulated, will be charged as follows: